Are you an electric heating installer? Let us know your details for the directory

 The Superheat tariff is available 24-hours a day for electric panel heaters, electric boilers and underfloor heating.
 Hot water cylinders and towel rails may also be connected to Superheat if the primary heat source in the property is electric and also connected to Superheat.

 You will need a separate meter installed to benefit from the Superheat tariff.
-Your installer should apply for this but it is worth making sure this gets done.
+Your installer should apply for this by submitting an Additional Load Form application to Guernsey Electricity.
+Installers should automatically do this for you, however it’s worth making sure this gets done to achieve the best running costs.

 If you use electric storage heaters, please be aware these do not use the Superheat tariff as they heat up during off-peak Economy 12 tariff times.

-The most cost-effective way to heat water cylinders is by connecting them to your Economy 12 electricity supply via a timer, only heating during the property’s low-rate tariff times
+You can heat your hot water cylinder using the Superheat tariff, however the most cost-effective way to heat water cylinders is by connecting them to your Economy 12 electricity supply via a timer.
+This means you’ll only need to heat water during the property’s low-rate Economy 12 tariff times, which are the cheapest times to use electricity.

 It’s always best to get two quotes for a big investment in your property.